lenderpanel

 Recently asked questions about conveyancing in Victoria Docks

-I am the leaseholder of a a ground floor purpose built flat in Victoria Docks.
-In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal determine the sum payable for a lease extension?
+I am the proprietor of a garden flat in Victoria Docks.
+Given that I can not reach agreement with the freeholder, can the Leasehold valuation Tribunal make a decision on the amount due for a lease extension?

-An example of a Lease Extension decision for a Victoria Docks property is 46 Credon Road in January 2014.
-On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case affected 1 flat.
-The remaining number of years on the lease was 69.77 years.
+An example of a Lease Extension case for a Victoria Docks flat is 46 Credon Road in January 2014.
+On 11 September 2013 Deputy District Judge Price sitting at the Bow County Court made a vesting order that the freeholder surrender his lease and be granted a new lease of the Premises on such terms as may be determined by the First Tier Tribunal (Property Chamber).The appropriate sum as concluded by the Tribunal was £7225 This case related to 1 flat.
+The unexpired residue of the current lease was 69.77 years.

 Last updated